victis23/Petstagram/README.md

 ### What It Does

-1. Allows you to upload hi-definition photos of your pets directly from your device's stored image album or camera.
+1. Allows you to upload hi-definition photos of your pets directly from your device's stored image album or camera to your profile for others to see.

-2. Follow like minded people.
+2. Allows you to follow & communicate with other pet lovers.

 ## What inspired me to create this app.